 Transferring cash resources that would otherwise be considered countable resources to your ABLE account reduces your total countable resources.
-However, transferring your income to your ABLE account does not reduce your countable income for Medicaid eligibility determination.
+However, transferring cash resources derived from your income to your ABLE account does not reduce your countable income for Medicaid eligibility determination.

-Third-party contributions to your account will also be disregarded in determining Medicaid eligibility, including distributions from a special needs trust ("SNT") or a pooled trust that is deposited into the ABLE account of the SNT or pooled trust beneficiary.
+Third-party contributions to your account will also be disregarded in determining Medicaid eligibility, including distributions from a special needs trust ("SNT") or a pooled trust that is deposited into the ABLE account of the SNT or pooled trust Beneficiary.